HGlab01/ioBroker.fuelpricemonitor/README.md

 [![NPM](https://nodei.co/npm/iobroker.fuelpricemonitor.png?downloads=true)](https://nodei.co/npm/iobroker.fuelpricemonitor/)

 ## fuelpricemonitor adapter for ioBroker
 This adapter retrieves the fuel (Diesel, Super95 and CNG) prices from the offical Austria database based on your configered geo-position.
 Additional locations can be added.
 Default schedule is done every 20 minutes as cron job in the instance tab.

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!

+## Breaking changes in 0.3.0
+* Requires NodeJS 14.16 or higher
+* Requires ioBroker host (js-controller) 4.0 or higher

 ## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):
     ### __WORK IN PROGRESS__
 -->
-### 0.3.0-alpha.0 (2022-08-28)
+### __WORK IN PROGRESS__
 * (HGlab01) !Breaking change!
 NodeJS 14.16 or higher required
 * (HGlab01) !Breaking change! ioBroker js-controller 4.0 or higher required
 * (HGlab01) Bump is-online from 9.0.1 to 10.0.0